Animesh66/cypress-ui-framework/README.md

-visual-diffs from cypress/snapshots/diff/ (if any diffs) visual-actual from cypress/snapshots/actual/ or cypress/snapshots/base/ (depending on configuration) Uploads allure-results-visual artifact generate_report
+visual-diffs from cypress/snapshots/diff/ (if any diffs) visual-actual from cypress/snapshots/actual/ or cypress/snapshots/base/ (depending on configuration) Uploads allure-results-visual artifact report
-Downloads both allure artifacts into all-results/ Generates a combined Allure report into allure-report/ Uploads the allure-report artifact so you can download it from the Actions run Common pitfalls
+Downloads both allure artifacts into a merged folder Generates a combined Allure report into allure-report/ Uploads the allure-report artifact so you can download it from the Actions run Common pitfalls